How Do Numbing & Desensitizing Lubes Work? Are They Safe?

 Pros Of Numbing Lubes:

-- Numbing lubes can make anal sex and pegging a lot more comfortable by dulling pain.
+- Numbing lubes can make anal sex (including double anal) and pegging a lot more comfortable by dulling pain.

 - Since numbing lubes are primarily used for anal sex, they’re formulated with ingredients that provide a slick, cushiony feel.